Talking about the Future

 Practice

-Practice writing sentences with the German verbs included in this lesson.
-Try using the verbs in different tenses such as present, past, future, etc.
+Practice writing sentences using the future tense of the German verbs included in this lesson.

 Here is a text area where you can practice writing German.